 What are the psychological and social effects of doxing?

 The impact of doxing on the psyche of victims is often underestimated, and can be extremely destructive.
 Those affected by this type of attack often experience severe anxiety, depression and symptoms of post-traumatic stress disorder.
-The awareness that private information has been made public can lead to chronic feelings of insecurity and loss of control over one’s life.
+Knowing that private information has been made public can lead to chronic feelings of insecurity and loss of control over one’s life.

 What does the future of doxing threats look like in terms of technology development?